shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 # Chapter 1 – Ersatzica

-"Ok, I'm all ready."
+ERZ:"Ok, I'm all ready."
 A slender, black-and-white wolf pulls a strap tight around her waist.
 In her hands she holds two identical sticks with a ball at the end.
 In between, strapped to her front via a harness, is a faded red drum with freshly tightened material.
 She pounded the drum once and then twice, and then more in a rhythm.

 The leaves of the trees around her bounced in time with the drum.
 Up and down.
 Up and down.
 She stared ahead past the drum down the dirt path they were about to take.
 It was narrow but well-worn.
 Navigating it would be easy.
 As the wind blew over her along the path, she pounded the drum at a regular pace.